Fantasia (1940 film): Story meetings and program selection

-Taylor arrived at the studio one day after a series of meetings began to select the musical pieces for The Concert Feature.
+The program for The Concert Feature was assembled in a series of meetings in September 1938.
 Disney made story writers Joe Grant and Dick Huemer gather a preliminary selection of music and along with Stokowski, Taylor, and the heads of various departments, discussed their ideas.
 Each meeting was recorded verbatim by stenographers with participants being given a copy of the entire conversation for review.
-As selections were considered, a recording of the piece was located and played back at the next gathering.
+As selections were considered, a recording of the piece was played back at the next gathering.
 Disney did not contribute much to early discussions; he admitted that his knowledge of music was instinctive and untrained.
 In one meeting, he inquired about a piece "on which we might build something of a prehistoric theme ... with animals".
 The group was considering The Firebird by Igor Stravinsky, but Taylor noted that his "Le Sacre du printemps would be something on that order", to which Disney replied upon hearing a recording, "This is marvelous!
 It would be perfect for prehistoric animals.
 There would be something terrific in dinosaurs, flying lizards, and prehistoric monsters.
 There could be beauty in the settings."

 Numerous choices were discarded as talks continued, including Moto Perpetuo by Niccolò Paganini with "shots of dynamos, cogs, pistons" and "whirling wheels" to show the production of a collar button.
 Other deleted material included Prelude in G minor and Troika by Sergei Rachmaninoff, and a rendition of "The Song of the Flea" by Mussorgsky, which was to be sung by Lawrence Tibbett.
 On September 29, 1938, around sixty of Disney's artists gathered for a two-and-a-half hour piano concert while he provided a running commentary about the new musical feature.
 A rough version of The Sorcerer's Apprentice was also shown that, according to one attendee, had the crowd applauding and cheering "until their hands were red".
 The final pieces were chosen the following morning, which included Toccata and Fugue in D minor, Cydalise et le Chèvre-pied by Gabriel Pierné, The Nutcracker Suite, Night on Bald Mountain, Ave Maria, Dance of the Hours, Clair de Lune by Claude Debussy, The Rite of Spring and The Sorcerer's Apprentice.
-Disney had already begun working out the details for the segments, and showed greater enthusiasm and eagerness as opposed to his anxiety while starting on Pinocchio.
+Disney had already begun working out the details for the segments, and showed greater enthusiasm and eagerness as opposed to his anxiety while starting on the problematic Pinocchio.